 Mr. SHERWELL: Every member of the Committee will be agreed on one thing at least, that is, that where any interference with the limited life of any popularly elected body is necessary, the area of that disturbance should be limited as far as possible.
-I confess that personally, in view of a good deal of public discussion in recent months, 12.0 M. I was surprised to find that municipal elections were covered by the provisions of this Bill.
+I confess that personally, in view of a good deal of public 12.0 m. discussion in recent months,

+I was surprised to find that municipal elections, were covered by the provisions of this Bill.
 The general trend of expectation in the country had been that we had reached the limits of desirable interference with the municipal elections, and I am quite ignorant what set of new considerations have influenced the Government in departing from what I still believe has been the unmistakable trend of public opinion for some time past.
 One of the main grounds upon which the extension of the life of this Parliament has been advanced is that it is exceedingly undesirable that we should have any disturbance of public thought and energy in view of an impending offensive at this particular moment.
 Obviously, that consideration cannot apply to prospective municipal elections in November next But for the most conclusive argument that has been used by the Government has been that if a General Election were to take place you would have to use a register which everybody knows and acknowledges is entirely unreliable as affording an index of national thought and opinions.
-It is clear from the admissions of the President of the Local Government Board that most important considerations could possibly apply to the municipal elections in November next.
+It is clear from the admissions of the President of the Local Government Board that most important considerations could not possibly apply to the municipal elections in November next.
 The President of the Local Government Board arranged that many men who might otherwise be candidates are now under the scope of the enlarged Man-Power Bill engaged upon military service.
-He will acknowledge
+He will acknowledge or elsewhere.

--certainly the experience of the last four years has abundantly shown it-that there can be no stronger claim to electoral support on the part of any candidate, Parliamentary or municipal, than that he should be engaged on actual military service.
-I cannot conceive a stronger recommendation for a municipal candidate than that he should be debarred from personally conducting his own campaign by the fact that he was serving in arms in France or elsewhere.
+four years has abundantly shown it-that

+there can be no stronger claim to electoral

+support on the part of any candidate,

+Parliamentary or municipal, than that he

+should be engaged on actual military ser-